sfernando-BAEN/ELIXIR-A/README.md

 - Windows: 10 (partially compatible)

 # Installation Guide
 To run the script, you need to install python in your environment, python versions can be 3.7.4 or later.
-The numpy package version 1.17.2 or later is required to run the algorithm.
+The numpy package version 1.20.1 or later is required to run the algorithm.
+The open3d package version 1.20.1 or later is required to run the algorithm.
+The biopandas package version 1.20.1 or later is required to run the algorithm.

 To install python on OS X & Linux: